khuyentran1401/book-sample/README.md

    ```bash
    # Stage all changes
    git add .

    # Or stage specific files
    git add path/to/file

    # Commit your changes with a descriptive message
    git commit -m "Your commit message"

    # Push your changes to the remote repository
    git push origin your-branch-name
    ```

+6. Create a Pull Request (PR):

+   - Go to the repository on GitHub
+   - Click on "Pull requests"
+   - Click on "New pull request"
+   - Select your branch as the compare branch
+   - Fill in the PR title and description, explaining your changes
+   - Click "Create pull request"